 Please release all my complete health record information, except the following:

 This authorization shall be effective until _________________ (date), after which, this authorization expires.

 I understand that I am permitted to revoke this authorization in writing at any time.

 I HEREBY AUTHORIZE THE RELEASE OF MY MEDICAL RECORDS AS PROVIDED ABOVE.

 Contact an Experienced Medical Malpractice Attorney

-Finding the right attorney can mean the difference between receiving compensation and walking away empty-handed.
-A good first step is to get a claim evaluation from a medical malpractice attorney.
+Finding the right attorney can mean the difference between getting compensation and walking away empty-handed.
+An excellent first step is to get a claim evaluation from a medical malpractice attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified medical malpractice attorney to make sure your rights are protected.